Palisades Creek Rock Climbing

 From Idaho Falls, head east on highway 26 past Swan Valley and Irwin.
 Turn left on Palisades Creek Road.
 Follow this road past the campground (about 2 miles) and park at the last parking lot.
 Hike about 2 miles up the trail that parallels the creek.
 When you cross the bridge you're about half way (not the bridge at the parking area obviously).
 The crags are both located on the left side of the trail.
 Look for smaller trails that leave main trail.
 The first area is the Pines.
 The second and larger area is the Weeping Cave.
 The Weeping Cave trail is more worn and this rock is easier to see from the main trail.
 The Pines area is harder to see from the trail, but it is located about 200 yards down canyon from the Weeping Cave up a faint trail.

-8 Total Routes
+9 Total Climbing Routes

-Browse More Classics in Palisades Creek
+Browse More Rock Climbing Classics in Palisades Creek

 Featured Route For Palisades Creek